Beyond Appraisals: Understanding the Nuances of Real Estate Valuation

 Method 1: Sales Comparison Approach:

-For instance, if you're looking to sell your cozy cottage in Muskoka, the appraiser will examine recent sales of similar cottages in the area.
+For instance, if you're looking to sell your cozy cottage in Muskoka, the evaluator will examine recent sales of similar cottages in the area.
 Factors like size, location, and features will be considered to determine your cottage's approximate market value.

 Method 2: Cost Approach: